sunyang713/sabor-site/README.md

 [![Stories in Ready](https://badge.waffle.io/sunyang713/sabor-website.png?label=ready&title=Ready)](https://waffle.io/sunyang713/sabor-website)
-# sabor-website
+# Sabor's Website
-Sabor: Columbia University's First and Only Latino Dance Troupe

 minimum, barebones client-side-only javascript application. constructed through careful research and inclusion of only the top and most necessary packages.

+Lol jk this is has a buttload of packages which is really frustrating.

  - npm
  - webpack
  - babel
+ - gulp

  - react
- - react-router, history
+ - react-router, history, scroll-behavior
- - react-bootstrap, react-router-bootstrap
+ - react-bootstrap, react-router-bootstrap jk we're kiling this

  - jquery